owntech-foundation/examples/TWIST/DC_DC/boost_voltage_mode/README.md

 static uint32_t control_task_period = 100;
 ```

+## Expected result

-The voltage reference is initially 15V, but you can increase/decrease it with the serial monitor with 'u' and 'd' on you keyboard.
+This code will control the output voltage to have 15V, you can control the output voltage with the serial monitor :

+- press `u` to increase the voltage
+- press `d` to decrease the voltage